Sentence Curve Language Models: Mathematic Backgrounds

 \end{proof}

-\begin{lemma} [MLE Objective in Sentence Curve Prediction] With assuming $Y$ and $E$ are equal in distribution, both marginally and conditionally on any variables, such as $P$ and $X$, via $\sigma^2 \rightarrow 0$ in continuous relaxation scheme (Appendix~\ref{appendix:continuous_relaxation}).
+\begin{lemma} [Sentence Curve Prediction Objective] With assuming $Y$ and $E$ are equal in distribution, both marginally and conditionally on any variables, such as $P$ and $X$, via $\sigma^2 \rightarrow 0$ in continuous relaxation scheme (Appendix~\ref{appendix:continuous_relaxation}).
 Based on settings in Section~\ref{subsec:sentence_curve_definition}, the MLE objective function is derived as follows:

-where $\mathcal{C}$ indicates constant terms with respect to $\theta$. $KL(\cdot)$ is Kullback-Leibler (KL) divergence. \end{lemma} \begin{proof} By Bayes theorem, the log-likelihood of $Y$ given $X$ is derived as follows:
+where $\mathcal{C}$ indicates constant terms with respect to $\theta$. \end{lemma} \begin{proof} By Bayes theorem, the log-likelihood of $Y$ given $X$ is derived as follows:

 where the second equation is done by considering $P \xrightarrow{B} Y$ is deterministic many-to-one mapping.
 With applying expectation over $p_{data}(Y,P|X)$, we have that:

 \end{proof}